brown-puzzle-hq/bph-site/README.md

     }
     ```

+3. Next, we will create a web page for the puzzle.

-3. Create a folder in `src/app/(hunt)/puzzle/`.
-The folder name must be the puzzle slug.
-Copy the contents of the `src/app/(hunt)/puzzle/(dev)/example` folder there.
-The file structure will look something like this.
+   Copy the contents of the `src/app/(hunt)/puzzle/(dev)/example` folder to a new folder inside of `src/app/(hunt)/puzzle/`.
+The new folder name should be the puzzle id.

+   Notice that the dev puzzles are in `src/app/(hunt)/puzzle/(dev)`, but the real hunt puzzles are in  `src/app/(hunt)/puzzle`.
 (Yes, we would be making another example puzzle here.)

     ```
     .